Wayne Jones, Individually and on behalf of all other similarly situated individuals,

 If Class Counsel obtains money or benefits for the Class, they may ask the Court to award their fees and expenses.
 You do not have to pay these fees and expenses directly.
 If the Court awards Class Counsel their fees and expenses, they would be deducted from any money obtained for the Class or paid separately by RCC (if ordered by the Court).

-CAN YOU BE EXCLUDED FROM THE CLASS?
+CAN YOU BE EXCLUDED FROM THE SETTLEMENT?
 Yes.
-If you choose to exclude yourself from this lawsuit, you must complete the Request for Exclusion From Class (“Opt-Out Form”) (click the link at bottom of this page) and print, sign and return the completed form via U.S. Mail to Class Counsel on or before June 30, 2025:
+If you choose to exclude yourself from this lawsuit, you must complete the OPT OUT FORM (“Opt-Out Form”) (click the TAB INDICATED) and follow the instructions and return the completed form via U.S. Mail on or before May 4, 2026.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.